terra-money/docs/tutorial-style-guide.md

 ### Headings

 Headings denote sections in a document.
-Each page should contain a only one first level heading as its title.
+Each page should contain only one first-level heading as its title.
 Headings below the title can be nested.
 Do not skip heading levels.
 Avoid using more than three heading levels in a document.

 Headings that denote chronological steps are numbered.
 Headings used to denote non-chronological sections, such as explanations or stand-alone information, are not numbered.

-All headings follow sentence-style capitalizaiton.
+All headings follow sentence-style capitalization.
 Avoid starting a heading with in-line code.
 Headings should not have ending punctuation.

 ### Lists

 #### Ordered lists

+1. Any steps that need to be completed sequentially are ordered.

+2. Ordered lists must contain at least two steps.

 #### Unordered lists

+- Use unordered lists to list non-sequential information.
+- Use sentence-style capitalization and punctuation in unordered lists.
+- Unordered lists must contain at least two components.

 ### Text styles